erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 ---
 ---
 ## Edge Cases
-BOLT specifications are comprehensive, but they can't cover every edge case.
 When the spec says `r field should contain one or more entries`.
 What happens with zero entries?
-The spec doesn't explicitly say.

 This is where implementations diverge:
 - Some reject it (Rust-Lightning, Core Lightning)